CheeseAndHamBagel/sciongalaxy/3 - Shots in the dark/The Gods.md

 3. Animals
 4. Plants
 5. Time
-6. Fate
-7. Balance
-8. Sleep
-9. Wisdom
+6. Wisdom
-10. Memory
+7. Memory
-11. Peace
+8. Peace
-12. Plague
+9. Plague
-13. Weaving
+10. Weaving
-14. Ambition
+11. Ambition
-15. Orphans
+12. Orphans
-16. Illusion
+13. Illusion
-17. Transformation
+14. Transformation
-18. Madness
+15. Madness

 Things there are not gods of:
 - strength